 - the right to survival and development

-- the right of children to be heard, and have their views taken into account in matters that affect them
+- the right of children to be heard and have their views taken into account in matters that affect them

-It is generally accepted that a child-rights approach to education means educating in a way that reflects the principles set out the Convention – enabling children and young people to know and enjoy their rights.
+It is generally accepted that a child rights approach to education means educating in a way that reflects the principles set out the Convention – enabling children and young people to know and enjoy their rights.
 The UN Committee has recently recommended that children’s rights education be mandatory in the UK (concluding observations, Word document).
-Lots of studies have shown a rights-based approach to education has positive outcomes for children including an increase in tolerance amongst pupils, better behaviour in class, higher self-esteem, improved well-being, and an increased understanding of democratic principles and citizenship (Evaluation of Unicef’s Rights Respecting Schools award, PDF).
+Lots of studies have shown a rights-based approach to education has positive outcomes for children including an increase in tolerance amongst pupils, better behaviour in class, higher self-esteem, improved well-being, and an increased understanding of democratic principles and citizenship (Evaluation of UNICEF UK’s Rights Respecting Schools award, PDF).

 With uncertain times ahead, every effort should be made to see that children’s rights aren’t weakened as a result of the UK’s exit from the EU.
 All negotiations and subsequent law and policy should be made with proper regard for children’s rights under the Convention.
-Child rights education is an important step in cementing the rights of children and enabling them to become active citizens in this changing world.
+Child Rights Education is an important step in cementing the rights of children and enabling them to become active citizens in this changing world.